Skip to Content

 Asian food and sushi near the Strip.

-Located a few minutes walk from the Strip, this restaurant has a bright modern interior and a big outdoor terrace.
-It looked big and empty the first week when it opened but it’s now full almost every night.
-I guess that says it all.
+Located a few minutes walk from the Strip, KingYo has a bright modern interior and a big outdoor terrace.
+Nowadays, even in the low season, it’s quite full almost every night and I guess that says it all.

 KingYo serves a mix of Japanese sushi and Chinese food and you can choose between a-la-carte or all-you-can-eat formulas.
 They make everything the moment you order and ask you to avoid food waste by only ordering what you will actually eat.
 If you opt for an all-in option, they give you a digital tablet where all the food is listed and you can just order whatever you like when you feel like it.

-The prices are very reasonable, especially if you opt for the all-you-can-eat option, which costs 18.95 euro at the moment of writing.
+The prices are very reasonable, especially if you opt for the all-you-can-eat option, which costs less than 20 euros per person for dinner and even a few euros cheaper for lunch.

 Sushi plate at KingYo Asian restaurant in Albufeira